 I’m starting a new feature on Legal Nomads, where I share a recipe a month from my travels.
-I’ve been coming home to my mum or visiting my brother and cooking all sorts of new dishes experienced abroad, but I rarely share those recipes here.
-I’m starting with a new discovery: Vietnamese egg coffee that I first tasted in Hanoi.
+I’ve been coming home to my mum or visiting my brother and cooking all sorts of new dishes experienced abroad, but I rarely share those here.
+I’m starting with a new discovery: a Vietnamese egg coffee recipe, a dish that I first tasted in Hanoi.

 It sounds fairly strange, no?
 I had heard of putting eggs in coffee before, mostly from Scandinavian countries where it was used to clarify the brew and generate an amber-coloured cup of coffee with a milder taste.
 Says Martin Lersch in his post about Norwegian egg coffee:

 The addition of proteins while preparing the coffee serves two purposes: 1) it helps the coffee grounds to flocculate, allowing them to sink faster to the bottom of the pot (this effect is probably more pronounced when using eggs) and 2) the proteins bind irreversibly to astringent and bitter tasting polyphenols in coffee to form insoluble complexes that will precipitate.
 The end result is a clearer coffee with a pleasant and mild taste.
 The bitterness is only barely noticeable, but the coffee still has enough “body” so it doesn’t feel too thin!

 In contrast, Vietnamese egg coffee (Cà Phê Trứng) is anything but a clearer coffee with a mild taste.
 As it appears in the photo above, it is essentially a Cadbury Creme Egg with a hint of mocha.
 So the Vietnamese coffee recipe below isn’t the healthiest, but it’s most definitely a satisfying snack on a cold day.